Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-76-hell-and-high-water.md

 "It’s okay, there’s a bot out there waiting to catch it."

 Dora ran two hands across her antennae and the third down her nose in a gesture of pure Robalin frustration.
-"Ian...are you *entirely sure* this ceremony can’t be adapted?"
+"Ian... are you *entirely sure* this ceremony can’t be adapted?"

 "Hey.
 I’m a former Royal Marine.
-Part of the Navy, I suppose...and we have our traditions.
+Part of the Navy, I suppose... and we have our traditions.
 They’re ancient.
 Hell, I bet Gaoians have traditions, too!"

 "Yeah, big burly boys drumming all night long!
 Sometimes with fire dancing too!
 That at least makes *sense* since it’s a celebration!"